Uganda Chimpanzee + Gorilla Itinerary 2026: A Practical 5-Day Primate Route

 - Uganda Wildlife Authority: Advisory on purchase guidelines of gorilla and chimpanzee permits - Used for the permit-first order and licensed-operator requirement for foreign non-resident and Rest of Africa gorilla and chimp permits.

-- Travelers whose real goal is to do Uganda's two flagship primate experiences in one trip.
+- The traveler's real goal is Uganda's two flagship primate experiences in one trip.

-- People who want Kibale and Bwindi kept distinct instead of turning the route into a generic multi-park list.
+- Kibale and Bwindi need to stay distinct instead of turning into a generic multi-park list.

-- Trips where one protected transfer day matters more than forcing safari into the middle.
+- One protected transfer day matters more than forcing safari into the middle.

 - Treating chimp permits and gorilla permits as details to sort out after the rest of the route feels fixed.